Start date: September 2024

 Students will be taught by educators and practitioners from UCL School of Management and the Peking University National School of Development, and will experience a combination of Western and Chinese teaching that will equip students with an integrated, critically-aware, and advanced understanding of management and organisations in a global and Chinese context.

-There is also an opportunity for students to study entrepreneurship in the UK at UCL in the heart of London.
-Students will be taught first-hand by UCL School of Management’s innovators and entrepreneurs, who have helped to make London one of the world’s leading cities and a dynamic centre for innovation and creativity.
+There is also an opportunity for students to study innovation and entrepreneurship in the UK at UCL in the heart of London.
+Students will be taught by UCL School of Management’s innovators and entrepreneurs, who have helped to make London a global centre for innovation and creativity.
 Students will also be able to take advantage of UCL’s networks and reputation as a starting point to access London’s thriving entrepreneurship scene.